NYPL/engineering-general/standards/performance-testing.md

 Compare results to baseline metrics to determine how the system responds to higher traffic.

-> [!IMPORTANT]
+> [!NOTE]
-> The line chart in a report that plots KPI measurements throughout a test run should be the starting point for determining how well the system performed.
+> The line chart in a report that plots KPI measurements throughout a test is the ideal starting point for determining how well the system performed.
 Some key signs to look for when analyzing the chart from the test's start to its finish are given below.
 >
-> ✅ System performed well:
+> ✅&nbsp;&nbsp;<ins>System performed well</ins>:
 >    - Throughput and users maintain a 1-1 relationship.
 >    - Median response time begins to flatten and converges to a lower value.
 >
-> 🔻 System performance degraded:
+> 🔻&nbsp;&nbsp;<ins>System performance degraded</ins>:
->    - Throughput flattens out or declines during or shortly after the ramp-up period.
+>    - Throughput flattens out or drops during ramp-up.
 >    - Median response time and/or error rate continually increase and tail off to a higher value.
 >    - Several large spikes occur for any KPI.
-If only this is observed without the above two, then its a sign of system instability, but with an ability for it to recover quickly.
+If only this is observed without the above two, then it's a sign of system instability, but shows an ability for it to recover quickly.

->
+> [!WARNING]
-> ⚠️ If local testing of the test script was not carried out, error spikes could be due to issues with the script itself.
+> If local testing of the test script was not carried out, error spikes could be due to issues with the script itself.
 LoadForge produces logs that may provide debugging information for script issues.

 #### **Utilize Observability Tools**
 Use observability tools to correlate real-time data with metrics collected from LoadForge test results.
 If errors or performance degradation are detected, use New Relic APM (if set up); analyze logs to seek more information on errors and slow transaction traces to identify bottlenecks.